-This is obtained by aliens who enter into a written contract with the Government of Liberia, employed by organisations, or married to resident Liberian citizens.
-The fee us USD 200.
+This is obtained by aliens who enter into a written contract with the Government of Liberia, are employed by organisations, or are married to resident Liberian citizens.
+The fee is USD 200.

 Are there any annual compliance requirements that a company must meet?